wso2-attic/docs-ciam-cloud/en/docs/references/org-domains-urls.md

 ## Organization URLs

-As a part of the B2B Organization Management feature, incorporated the organization identifier as first-class support for the URLs by introducing a path param to denote the specific organization to which the request should be directed to.
+The Management Console URL in the WSO2 CIAM Cloud contains a path parameter to identify the organization.
+This denotes the specific organization to which requests should be routed.

 URL format - `o/{organization id}/…`